-The Way to Win strategy supports candidates who reflect the values and demographics of their communities and the independent political organizations who work to elect and hold them accountable to improving lives.
+The Way to Win strategy advocates for progressive public policy and supports candidates who reflect the values and demographics of their communities.
+Way to Win supports independent organizations who work to elect such candidates and hold them accountable once in office.

-Despite massive political spending since 2008, progressives find ourselves shut out from power in Washington, DC, and the states.
+Despite massive spending since 2008, progressives find ourselves shut out from power in Washington, DC, and the states.
 New efforts on the left often turn to the same operatives, strategies, and tactics that failed in 2016 and before.
-However, recent victories for mayors, prosecutors, and local elected officials point to a proven way to win that centers the base.
-Our goal is to address the crises of our time: economic inequality, racial injustice, climate change, among others, not to simply ensure a Democrat wins.
-As progressives struggle to chart a path of resistance, now is the time for donors and strategists to reimagine our political giving.
+However, recent victories by mayors, prosecutors, and local elected officials point to a proven way to win that centers the base.
+Our goal is to address the crises of our time: economic inequality, racial injustice, climate change, among others – not to simply ensure a Democrat wins.
+As progressives struggle to chart a path of resistance, now is the time for donors and strategists to reimagine our shared strategy.

 GUIDED BY PRINCIPLES.
 FOCUSED ON TRANSFORMATION.

-- Reorganize structures of accountability.
-Rather than donors being accountable to the Democratic Party, we need a party that is accountable to progressive social movements, backed by progressive donors.
+Reorganize structures of accountability.
+Rather than donors being accountable to the political parties, we need a party that is accountable to progressive social movements.

 A NEW DONOR STRATEGY TO WIN

 Way to Win aims to give local organizers the tools they need to win.
 Our team will help guide resources, monitoring the short and long-term goals, and driving alignment on the ground in three areas:

 VISION AND IDEAS

 We promote a transformative agenda for the economy that addresses the drastic state of economic inequality while understanding the ways racism functions as an additional source of exclusion and injustice.